kevinsullivan/cs-dm/notes/07-set-theory.rst

 to apply projection functions to tuples.
 So, again, the value of, say, *("hello", 7).1* is *7* (of type *int*), while the value of *("hello", 7).0* is the string, "hello."

+Sequences also support operations not supported for bare sets.
+These include sequence *concatenation* (addition, in which one sequence is appended to another to make a new sequence comprising the first one followed by the second.
+In Dafny, concatenation of sequences is done using the *+* operator.
+Dafny also has operations for accessing the individual elements of sequences, as well as subsequences.
+A given subsequence is obtained by taking a prefix of a suffix of a sequence.
+See the Dafny language summary for examples of these and other related operations on lists.